ibm-cloud-docs/containers/cs_users.md

 <dt>Kubernetes RBAC roles</dt>
 <dd>Every user who is assigned an {{site.data.keyword.containershort_notm}} access policy is automatically assigned a Kubernetes RBAC role.
 In Kubernetes, RBAC roles determine the actions that you can perform on Kubernetes resources inside the cluster.
 RBAC roles are set up for the default namespace only.
 The cluster administrator can add RBAC roles for other namespaces in the cluster.
 See the following table in the [Access policies and permissions](#access_policies) section to see which RBAC role corresponds to which {{site.data.keyword.containershort_notm}} access policy.
 For more information about RBAC roles in general, see [Using RBAC Authorization ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/admin/authorization/rbac/#api-overview) in the Kubernetes documentation.</dd>
 </dl>

+To learn more, you can run through a tutorial about the [best practices for organizing users, teams, and applications](/docs/tutorials/users-teams-applications.html).
+{: tip}

 <br />